pythonvine/pythonvine/README.md

 •	Microservices: Microservices Architecture,

 ## Professional Experience:
-#  System Engineer
+###  System Engineer
-# Tech Bridge Innovation Pvt.
+#### Tech Bridge Innovation Pvt.
 Ltd.						     June 2023 - Present
-•	Migrated various applications from on-premises servers to the cloud (AWS), ensuring smooth transition and improved scalability.
+•	Migrated various applications from on-premises servers to the cloud (AWS), ensuring smooth transition and improved scalability.<br>
-•	Designed and implemented highly-available cloud infrastructures using AWS.
+•	Designed and implemented highly-available cloud infrastructures using AWS.<br>
-•	Automated cloud-based resource management with Python scripts.
+•	Automated cloud-based resource management with Python scripts.<br>
-•	Managed 24/7 availability of Linux servers for monitoring tools.
+•	Managed 24/7 availability of Linux servers for monitoring tools.<br>
-•	Utilized AWS services (EC2, S3, VPC, IAM) for efficient cloud operations.
+•	Utilized AWS services (EC2, S3, VPC, IAM) for efficient cloud operations.<br>
-•	Troubleshooted complex technical issues related to network configurations.
+•	Troubleshooted complex technical issues related to network configurations.<br>
-•	Address and improve product-related issues using JIRA to enhance customer satisfaction.
+•	Address and improve product-related issues using JIRA to enhance customer satisfaction.<br>
-•	Proficient in scripting for automation and administration.
+•	Proficient in scripting for automation and administration.<br>
-•	Supporting application deployments, building new systems, and upgrading and patching existing ones.
+•	Supporting application deployments, building new systems, and upgrading and patching existing ones.<br>
-•	Configuring Security Groups to allow/deny the traffic based upon ports, protocols and IP addresses.
+•	Configuring Security Groups to allow/deny the traffic based upon ports, protocols and IP addresses.<br>
-•	Implemented and managed RAID configurations for data redundancy and security.
+•	Implemented and managed RAID configurations for data redundancy and security.<br>
-•	Designed and deployed AAA (Authentication, Authorization, and Accounting) protocols for access control.
+•	Designed and deployed AAA (Authentication, Authorization, and Accounting) protocols for access control.<br>
-•	Established and maintained IPAM (IP Address Management) for efficient IP allocation and tracking.
+•	Established and maintained IPAM (IP Address Management) for efficient IP allocation and tracking.<br>
-•	Integrated and configured LAM/LDAP for centralized user authentication and identity management.
+•	Integrated and configured LAM/LDAP for centralized user authentication and identity management.<br>
-•	Enforced Network Access Control (NAC) using PacketFence to restrict unauthorized devices.
+•	Enforced Network Access Control (NAC) using PacketFence to restrict unauthorized devices.<br>
-•	Automate tasks using BASH and Python.
+•	Automate tasks using BASH and Python.<br>
 •	Monitor and ensure security for Linux systems.
-## Technical Support Engineer
+### Technical Support Engineer
-# Panamax InfoTech Ltd.							      December 2022 - May 2023
+#### Panamax InfoTech Ltd.							      December 2022 - May 2023
-•	Configure and troubleshoot Linux-based applications.
+•	Configure and troubleshoot Linux-based applications.<br>
-•	Managed LVM such as Create LV, extend and reduce disk space.
+•	Managed LVM such as Create LV, extend and reduce disk space.<br>
-•	Manage cloud platforms with Kubernetes and Docker.
+•	Manage cloud platforms with Kubernetes and Docker.<br>
-•	Manage CI/CD pipelines using Jenkins and AWS DevOps.
+•	Manage CI/CD pipelines using Jenkins and AWS DevOps.<br>
-•	Develop customer service procedures to enhance efficiency.
+•	Develop customer service procedures to enhance efficiency.<br>
-•	Provide live chat support for fintech and banking systems.
+•	Provide live chat support for fintech and banking systems.<br>
 •	Migration of various applications from on-premises servers to the cloud.
-## Linux System Administrator
+### Linux System Administrator
-# Shroti Telecom Pvt.
+#### Shroti Telecom Pvt.
 Ltd.							      May 2022 - November 2022
-•	Manage and maintain Linux servers.
+•	Manage and maintain Linux servers.<br>
-•	RAID configuration and Management.
+•	RAID configuration and Management.<br>
-•	Configure NAS, LDAP and AAA Radius servers.
+•	Configure NAS, LDAP and AAA Radius servers.<br>
-•	Automate tasks using BASH and Python.
+•	Automate tasks using BASH and Python.<br>
-•	Monitor and ensure security for Linux systems.
+•	Monitor and ensure security for Linux systems.<br>
 •	Configured and administered iRedmail server for secure and reliable email management.
-## Network Engineer
+### Network Engineer
-# Altis Industries Pvt.
+#### Altis Industries Pvt.
 Ltd.							    October 2019 - December 2021
-•	Design and maintain secure LAN/WAN networks.
+•	Design and maintain secure LAN/WAN networks.<br>
-•	Manage network infrastructure and devices including Cisco routers and switches.
+•	Manage network infrastructure and devices including Cisco routers and switches.<br>
-•	Configure network services and conduct regular assessments for vulnerabilities.
+•	Configure network services and conduct regular assessments for vulnerabilities.<br>
-•	User Managed and created on the Window Server 2012 RT with Domain Controller
+•	User Managed and created on the Windows Server 2012 RT with Domain Controller.
-## Support Engineer
+### Support Engineer
-# DSK Digital Technology Pvt.
+#### DSK Digital Technology Pvt.
 Ltd.						    March 2018 - September 2019
-•	Resolve technical issues related to software, hardware, and networking.
+•	Resolve technical issues related to software, hardware, and networking.<br>
-•	Maintain customer service documentation.
+•	Maintain customer service documentation.<br>
-•	Provide high-quality technical support and troubleshooting.
+•	Provide high-quality technical support and troubleshooting.<br>
 •	Implemented and managed RAID configurations for data redundancy and security.
 ## Additional Information
-•	Proficient in interpersonal communication and collaboration.
+•	Proficient in interpersonal communication and collaboration.<br>
-•	Strong analytical and problem-solving skills.
+•	Strong analytical and problem-solving skills.<br>
 •	Self-motivated and results-oriented with a commitment to continuous learning.
 ## Education:
-•	Bachelor of Engineering in Electronics and Telecommunication IET DAVV, Indore M.P.
+•	Bachelor of Engineering in Electronics and Telecommunication<br>
+IET DAVV, Indore M.P.
 June 2017
-•	Diploma of Engineering in Electronics and Telecommunication Govt Polytechnical College, Rewa								 June 2013
+•	Diploma of Engineering in Electronics and Telecommunication<br>
+Govt Polytechnical College, Rewa								 June 2013